SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

         (
           ("illegal*" OR "illicit*" OR "criminal" OR "crime") NEAR/15
-              ("product$" OR "manufact*" OR "merchandise$" OR "artifact*" OR "fabricat*" OR "handicraft$" OR "handiwork$" OR "market$*" OR "supply" OR "supplier$" OR "supplied" OR "demand" OR "trade" OR "trading" OR "purchas*" OR "livelihood$"
+              ("product$" OR "manufact*" OR "merchandise$" OR "artifact*" OR "fabricat*" OR "handicraft$" OR "handiwork$" OR "ivory"
+              OR "market$*" OR "supply" OR "supplier$" OR "supplied" OR "demand" OR "trade" OR "trading" OR "import*" OR "export*" OR "purchas*" OR "livelihood$"
               )
         )
   )
-  AND ("market$*" OR "supply" OR "supplier$" OR "supplied" OR "demand" OR "trade" OR "trading" OR "purchas*" OR "livlihood$") )
+  AND ("market$*" OR "supply" OR "supplier$" OR "supplied" OR "demand" OR "trade" OR "trading" OR "purchas*" OR "livelihood$")
+)
 NOT
 TS=(("marine" OR "ocean$" OR "seafloor" OR "coral" OR "kelp forest$" OR "kelp-forest$" OR "random forest$" OR "IOT" OR "urban ecosystem") NOT ("terrestrial" OR "soil" OR "soils" OR "*forest*" OR "woodland$" OR "taiga" OR "jungle$" OR "mangrove$" OR "peatland$" OR "bog$" OR "mire$" OR "fen$" OR "swamp*" OR "wetland$" OR "marsh*" OR "paludal" OR "farmland$" OR "agricultural land$" OR "cropland$" OR "pasture$" OR "rangeland$" OR "bush*" OR "shrub*" OR "meadow*" OR "moorland$" OR "heathland$" OR "savanna*" OR "plain$" OR "grassland$" OR "prairie$" OR "steppe" OR "dryland$" OR "dry land" OR "desert*" OR "lowland$" OR "mountain*" OR "highland$" OR "alpine*" OR ("fell$" NEAR/15 "Lapland") OR "upland$" OR "tundra" OR "freshwater" OR "limnic" OR "inland fish*" OR "lake*" OR "pond$" OR "river*" OR "stream$" OR "brook$" OR "creek$"))